varnishcache/varnish-cache/doc/sphinx/users-guide/increasing-your-hitrate.rst

-* Concurrent backend requests for the same object are *coalesced* -- only one fetch is executed at a time, and the other pending fetches wait for the result.
+* Concurrent backend requests for the same object are *coalesced* -- only one fetch is executed at a time, and the other pending fetches wait for the result (unless you have brought about one of the states described below in :ref:`users-guide-uncacheable`).
 This is to prevent your backend from being hit by a "thundering herd" when the cached response has expired, or if it was never cached in the first place.
-If it turns out that the response to the first fetch is cached, then that cache object satisfies the other pending requests.
+If it turns out that the response to the first fetch is cached, then that cache object can be delivered immediately to other pending requests.

 * The backend request for the cache miss cannot be conditional if Varnish does not have an object in the cache to validate; that is,